 FuturePlan is a programme of innovative capital projects to transform the museum's galleries and provide an outstanding experience for all our visitors.
-Working the with best contemporary designers and engineers, approximately 85% of the Museum's spaces at South Kensington have been transformed vam.ac.uk/info/futureplan
+Working the with best contemporary designers

 Royal Collection Trust

 Royal Collection Trust, a department of the Royal Household, is responsible for the care of the Royal Collection and manages the public opening of the official residences of The Queen.
 Income generated from admissions and from associated commercial activities contributes directly to The Royal Collection Trust, a registered charity.
 The aims of The Trust are the care and conservation of the Royal Collection, and the promotion of access and enjoyment through exhibitions, publications, loans and educational programmes.
 Royal Collection Trust's work is undertaken without public funding of any kind. www.rct.uk